Torgeir Husevaag / home / poker / At the bottom of the pyramid |

 |

 ”Inflations...” consisted of four loosely connected works/ installations.
-The two smaller were made out of bubble wrap, playing with the recent finance/ stock/ property marked “bubbles”.
-A larger piece visualized two hundred companies/ organizations choice of “core values”.
+The two smaller ones were made out of bubble wrap, playing with the recent finance/ stock/ property marked “bubbles”.
+A larger piece visualized the choice of “core values” by two hundred Norwegian companies/ organizations .

-Participating in online poker tournaments generated the last work.
-This piece, called At the bottom of the pyramid, was a pen and ink drawing in 24 parts, covering two walls in the largest room of the gallery.
+Participation in online poker tournaments generated the last work.
+This piece, called At the bottom of the pyramid was a pen and ink drawing in 24 parts, covering two walls in the largest room of the gallery.

 The drawing depicts my 1000 $ contribution to the price pool of a large live tournament by unsuccessfully trying to qualify online.
-I played 31 tournaments for 33$ each, made it to the (online) finals 7 times, but failed to win these.
+I played 31 tournaments for 33$ each, progressing to the next level, the (online) finals 7 times, but failed to win these.

 |